-My work focuses on British and transatlantic writing of the long eighteenth century, with additional interests in the broader writing, rhetoric, politics, and culture of the Scientific Revolution and Enlightenment (1600-1800).
-Most of my published scholarship is on novels as political instruments in the eighteenth century, though my most recent research analyzes fiction alongside science writing, with particular attention to the mutual contributions of these to epistemological questions of what we know and how we know it.
+My work focuses on British and transatlantic writing of the long eighteenth century, with particular interests in the broader writing, rhetoric, politics, and culture of the Scientific Revolution and Enlightenment (1600-1800).
+Most of my published scholarship is on novels as political instruments in the eighteenth century, though my most recent research analyzes fiction alongside science writing, with attention to the mutual contributions of these to epistemological questions of what we know and how we know it.
 I have a guiding research interest in heuristics and heuristic problems, whether of literary criticism or epistemology.
-Below I describe my book projects; I also include links to my published journal articles.

 Click below to view each published article (which may be behind paywalls):